asfararikza/asfararikza/README.md

 - 👋 Hi, I’m @asfararikza
-- 👀 I’m interested in web design
+- 👀 I’m interested in data science
-- 🌱 I’m currently learning html, css, Js
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me on intagram @arainaari

 <!---